minio/docs/source/reference/minio-mc/mc-support-register.rst

 Description
 -----------

-The :mc-cmd:`mc support register` command connects your deployment with your |SUBNET| account.
+The :mc:`mc support register` command connects your deployment with your |SUBNET| account.

-After registration, upload deployment health reports directly to SUBNET using :mc-cmd:`mc support diagnostics` command.
+After registration, upload deployment health reports directly to SUBNET using :mc:`mc support diagnostics` command.

 Examples